AdaBeat/purescript-gojs/README.md

 let angle2 = someLink # _midAngle -- this will return 1.0!
 ```

-This is a big break from pure FP principles, and the reason it was done this way is so that composition of getters was 1. cleaner and 2. more performant, since impure getters would imply additional function calls.
-This makes the code look a lot like TypeScript.
+This is a big break from pure FP principles, and the reason it was done this way is so that composition of getters was 1. cleaner and 2. more performant, since impure getters would imply additional function calls - an effectful computation, at the JS level, is implemented as a closure.
+This decision makes the code look a lot like TypeScript.

 2. #### Setting properties is not type-safe
 This was done in order to allow deeply nested effectful setting of properties in opaque types, for example: